stride3d/stride-docs/en/manual/game-studio/settings.md

 TODO: IMAGE

-This section contains settings related to the editor interface and toggles for certain hidden dialogues.
+This category contains settings related to the editor interface and toggles for certain hidden dialogues.

 | Setting | Description |
 | :-- | :-- |